tingxin/DevIoT_Arduino_Starter_Kit/README.md

 This code also can be as a sample code to show how to use the Gateway Service SDK, use it build a completed gateway service which can work with [DevIoT](https://developer.cisco.com/site/devnetlabs/deviot/)

+If you use Arduino Yun board, please as set up it from this [guide](https://github.com/arunmir/DevIOT_standalone_ArduinoYUN)

 ## Table of contents

 * [What in this code](#what-in-this-code)